equinor/radix-cli/README.md

 ### Available commands

 ```
-  build-deploy       Will trigger build of a Radix application
+  build-deploy Will trigger build-deploy of a Radix application
+  follow       Follow Radix resources
+  get-config   Get setting from Radix config
-  get-context        Gets current context (used in interactive mode)
+  get-context  Gets current context
   help         Help about any command
   list         Lists Radix resources
+  set          Sets values in Radix
-  set-context        Sets the context to be either production, playground or development (used in interactive mode)
+  set-context  Sets the context to be either production, playground or development
 ```

 ### Global command arguments